 A lesson: a chairman is referred to as such because he or she typically presides over a committee.
 To have a chairman with no committee isn’t impossible, as demonstrated by many organizations, but it isn’t necessarily to your benefit.

-The committees themselves do not eliminate apathy, but the indoctrination of your members to serve on committees and to be expected to have a voice will.
-Better yet, men or women who join your organization will know about this expectation ahead of time, which brings us to. . .
+The committees themselves do not eliminate apathy, but the indoctrination of your members to serve on committees will enforce the idea that they must be active in some way.
+The men or women who join your organization will know about this expectation ahead of time, which brings us to: